 Without falling in love you can’t get passionate.
 Love is what drives passion.
 And as a leader, you need to make your team fall in love with whatever they do.

-“There are only two ways to influence human behaviour: you can manipulate it or you can inspire it” – Simon Sinek
+“There are only two ways to influence human behavior: you can manipulate it or you can inspire it” – Simon Sinek

 So what does then?
 The answer is – your care and affection.
 Good leaders are responsible for the “People” who in turn are responsible for the numbers.
 Care about your people and the people will give you the numbers you desire.